snd/silhouette/README.md

 ```

 `area`, `base`, `br`, `col`, `command`, `embed`, `hr`, `img`, `input`, `keygen`, `link`, `meta`, `param`, `source`, `track`, `wbr` and `frame`
-are void tags. they have no content and no closing tag.
+are void tags. they have no closing tag and can't have content.

 ##### tag with id and classes